Keaft/the-pathfinders-lethal-company-modpack/README.md

 ## Changelog
 ### 24.2.10
+#### Mods Added:
+- ScrollInverter to dispell the confusion from other games in the first person genre.
+- Corporate Restructure for QoL information displayed in the ship.
+- LethalConfig for easier configuration changes for the future.
+- HideChat to fade chat out after a while increasing immersion.

+#### Configurations:
 - Removed Utility belt.
 4 items max!
 Or at least until the company decides to increase it :D
 - Removed Remote Radar.
 - Fatalities sign now costs 20.
 It should be company standard issue, bet you know how they are some times...